noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 [Orchid is a very good and loving husband, and he’s my nephew that I’m proud of.]

-[....Loving husband?
+[...Loving husband?
 Eh?
 Please wait a minute.
 Is Orchid already married?]

 [Yes, he’s already married to “three” wives.]

-[.........]
+[...]

 I’m surprised to hear what Lilia-san casually told me.
 Eh?
 He’s younger than me, but he already has three wives?
 The heck is that, that’s scary...